NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 ```
 for all nodes.

-You can enter a interactive shell on the virtual machine using:
+You can enter an interactive shell on the virtual machine using:

 ```shell-session
 >>> machine.shell_interact()